JS-10/SE_HW11/README.md

 ## Master branch
-This change is made in master branch
+This change is made in master branch (more changes)

 ## myBranch
 This change is made in myBranch